Consistent Signal Reconstruction from Streaming Multivariate Time Series: Zero-delay spline interpolation

 where $K$ denotes the same cost used in the objective \eqref{seq:policy_search_objective}, and the map $J_{\bm{\theta}}:\mathcal{S}\times\mathcal{A}\times\mathbb{R}^L\to\mathbb{R}$ is a parametric approximation of the cost-to-go \cite{bertsekas2012dynamic}.
 Here, $\bm{h}_t\in\mathbb{R}^L$ represents a latent state, common for all $N$ time series at the \textit{t}th time step, and it plays the role of policy memory \cite{peshkin2001learning,schafer2008reinforcement,zhang2016learning}.
 Notice that the choice of $J_{\bm{\theta}}$ determines the architecture of the policy, i.e., the relation between the $P$ parameters within $\bm{\theta}$.
 In this work, we adopt three possible policy architectures.

 First, we consider a \emph{myopic} policy consisting of a parameterless policy architecture where $J_{\bm{\theta}}(\bm{s}_t,\bm{a};\bm{h}_t) = 0$ for all $t$.
 The myopic policy is arguably the simplest architecture-wise but ignores the cost-effect of current actions in future decisions.
-Second, we propose an \emph{RNN-based} policy which corresponds to the following parametric cost-to-go approximation
+Second, we suggest an \emph{RNN-based} policy corresponding to the following parametric cost-to-go approximation

 where the vectors $\bm{r}^{(n)}_t\in\mathbb{R}^\rho$, for all $n\in\mathbb{N}^{[1,N]}$, and $\bm{h}_t$ represent the output value and latent state of an RNN $R_{\bm{\theta}'}:\mathcal{S}\times\mathbb{R}^L\to\mathbb{R}^{N\rho}\times\mathbb{R}^L$, respectively.
 They are obtained through the following relation